MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 2. Active Directory Domain Services: A domain-joined computer queries Active Directory for a service connection point (SCP).
 If an SCP is registered, the URL of the RMS server is returned to the RMS client to use.

-### AD RMS Only: Enabling Server-Side Service Discovery by Using Active Directory
+### AD RMS only: Enabling server-side service discovery by using Active Directory
 If your account has  sufficient privileges (Enterprise Admins and  local administrator for the AD RMS server), you can automatically register a a service connection point (SCP) when you install the AD RMS root cluster server.
 If a SCP already exists in the forest, you must first delete the existing SCP before you can register  a new one.

 You can register and delete an SCP after AD RMS is installed by using the following procedure.
 Before you start, make sure that your account has the required privileges (Enterprise Admins and local administrator for the AD RMS server).

-##### To enable AD RMS service discovery by registering an SCP in Active Directory
+#### To enable AD RMS service discovery by registering an SCP in Active Directory

 1. Open the Active Directory Management Services console at the AD RMS server:

     -   If you are using Windows Server 2008 R2 or Windows Server 2008, click **Start**, click **Administrative Tools**, and then click **Active Directory Rights Management Services**.

     -   If you are using Windows Server 2012 R2 or Windows Server 2012, in Server Manager, click **Tools**, and then click **Active Directory Rights Management Services**.

 2. In the AD RMS console right-click the AD RMS cluster, and then click **Properties**.